sfnxboy/Machine_Learning_and_Big_Data/README.md

 # Machine Learning and Big Data

 Data is considered big data when it exceeds the capacity of operational databases.
 Working with datasets of this size creates unique challenges.
 How will we store all of this data?
 How can we access it quickly?
 How do we back up this type of data?
 A project dealing with big data outgrows Excel, SQL, and NoSQL databases.

+## Hadoop

 Apache Hadoop (Hadoop) is one of the most popular open source frameworks, with numerous technologies for big data.
 Google developed Hadoop to process large amounts of data by splitting data across a distributed file system.
 Dealing with big data can be quite taxing on computer hardware.
 So with the power of connected computers that work together and perform tasks, Hadoop can store and process data.

 Hadoop has three main components:
 1. Hadoop Distributed File System (HDFS) is a file system used to store data across server clusters (groups of computers).
 It is scalable (which means it handles influxes of data), fault-tolerant (handles hardware failure), and distributed (spread across multiple servers connected by a common core).